-The career of a paralegal can be exciting, challenging, and rewarding.
-Law firms have been giving greater responsibilities to paralegals.
-The opportunities for paralegals to work outside of law firms (such as in corporations or government agencies) are also expanding.
+If you are considering a career as a paralegal, be prepared to be part of an exciting and growing profession.
+Over time, law firms have been giving greater responsibilities to paralegals.
+The opportunities for paralegals to work outside of law firms (in corporations or government agencies, for example) are also expanding.
 As the profession has grown, the average paralegal salary has increased.
-According to a recent survey, experienced paralegals earned average compensation of \$73,400.1
+According to one 2012 survey, experienced paralegals earned average compensation of \$73,200.1

 How do you know if you want to become part of this dynamic profession?
-The first step in finding out is to become familiar with what a paralegal is, the kinds of work paralegals do, and what education and skills are needed.
-These topics are covered in this chapter.
-In Chapter 2, you will learn about where paralegals work, how much they earn, and how they got their jobs.
-As you read through this book, remember that this is only an introduction to the profession and the starting point of your education.
-You should supplement what you learn in the classroom by networking with paralegals in professional environments.
-In today's competitive job market, whom you know can sometimes be as important as what you know in getting the job you desire.
+The first step in finding out is to become familiar with what a paralegal is, what kinds of work paralegals do, and what education and skills are needed.
+You will learn about where paralegals work, how much they earn, and how they got their jobs.
+As you read through the chapters in this book, remember that this is only an introduction to the profession and the starting point of your education.
+You should supplement what you learn in the classroom by talking and networking with paralegals in various professional environments.
+After all, in today's competitive job market, whom you know can sometimes be as important as what you know in getting the job you desire.